 If you’re being treated with trastuzumab (Herceptin) you may soon be offered a new version of this drug called a biosimilar.

 If you have been diagnosed with HER2+ breast cancer, you’ll be offered treatment with the drug trastuzumab.
 Until recently, there was only one brand of this drug available, called Herceptin.
-But two new brands are now being offered in England, called Ontruzant and Herzuma.
+But three new brands are now being offered in England, called Ontruzant, Herzuma and Kanjinti.
 They are also referred to as trastuzumab biosimilars.

 Why are new versions of trastuzumab being introduced?